-- 1. Non in compliance with the TSC Satisfactory Program policy (SAP policy) - 2.
-Unsatisfactory performance in lecture and laboratory procedures (scores below 75) - 3.
-Unsatisfactory Lecture and Laboratory attendance and punctuality - 4.
-Unsatisfactory performance in the clinical practicum - 5.
-Unsatisfactory clinical practicum attendance and punctuality - 6.
-The inability to maintain physical and mental health necessary to function in the program
+- 1. Unsatisfactory lecture and laboratory attendance and punctuality - 2.
+Unsatisfactory clinical practicum attendance and punctuality - 3.
+Inability to maintain physical and mental health necessary to function in the program

-The time and terms of probation are to be determined by the Health Professions Division Dean and the Medical Laboratory Technology program faculty that follow the TSC probation policies and departmental policies.
+The time and terms of probation will be determined by the Health Professions Division Dean, the Medical Laboratory Technology Program Director, and the Clinical Coordinator, who will follow the TSC probation policies and departmental policies.